siersidekick/SidekickOS/CONTRIBUTING.md

 ## 🙏 **Thank You**

-Thank you for contributing to OpenSidekick!
+Thank you for contributing to SidekickOS!
 Your contributions help make smart glasses technology accessible to everyone.

 ---